google.com, pub-6913482281658882, DIRECT, f08c47fec0942fa0

 Truthfully, I don't go to the movies enough.
 I saw Avengers: Endgame and I think that's the last film I saw at the cinema.
 My good intentions of going often fall by the wayside but I did recently watch on DVD Us, Jordan Peele's newest.

 Years without premium cable or a laptop/device that streamed decently have left me a bit behind in the television show universe.
-While I'm up-to-date on shows like Game of Thrones, Big Little Lies, and True Detective, there are shows like Shameless, Deadwood, The Good Place, and The Handmaid's Tale that I'm still playing catch up on.
+While I'm up-to-date on shows like Game of Thrones, Big Little Lies, and True Detective, there are shows like Shameless, Deadwood, The Good Place, and The Handmaid's Tale that I'm playing catch up on.

 At the top of the list currently, however, is Euphoria.
 Definitely not for the faint of heart, with its depiction of drug abuse and adult situations, but worth checking out.

 I have given up hope trying to see everything new that comes out and/or is recommended to me.
 You finish one show, or get caught up with a series, and 100 more appear in their places.
 While it's great for the content creators of the world, it's nearly impossible to watch everything.
-And I'm not one to binge more than two episodes at a time, so my viewing is usually streteched out over months.
+And I'm not one to binge more than two episodes at a time, so my viewing is usually stretched out over months.

 I've also spent a lot of time watching the Women's World Cup and the men's national team in the Gold Cup, meaning soccer is back en vogue in my life.